-To help with the hunt for the best garden furniture for your outdoor space we've rounded up some of our favourite finds, from in-stock bistro sets to buy-it-now sun loungers and stylish hanging garden chairs.
+To help with the hunt for the best outdoor furniture, we've rounded up some of our favourite finds, from classic bistro sets to contemporary sun loungers and stylish hanging garden chairs.

 And once you’ve chosen the best garden furniture for your outdoor space?
-Make sure to check out our guide to the best BBQ's.
-Then all that’s left to do is get out the suncream and pour that ice-cold drink.
-Ahhh bliss!
+Create the ultimate outdoor relaxation area with our guide to the best hot tubs, or get ready to cook up an alfresco storm with our guide to the best BBQ's.
+Then all that’s left to do is get out the suncream and pour that ice-cold drink... ahhh bliss!

-Best garden furniture 2021
+The best garden furniture of 2021

 When the sun comes out we want to spend as much time as possible outdoors, so we think it's well worth making it as comfortable outdoors as in with the best garden furniture.